helenahagman/the-personal-trainer-project/README.md

 <h5>Wireframes were created using Miro and was created for mobile, tablet and desktop views.</h5>
 <a href=” https://miro.com/app/board/uXjVM94tSQs=/?share_link_id=555048984575” >Miro Wire Frames</a>

 <h3>Features</h3>
-<p>The website contains of three main pages: start/about page, Personal Trainer page, Members page.
+<p>The website contains of three main pages: Main page, Personal Trainer page, Members page.
 All main pages are accessible from the navigation menu on the top of the page.</p>
 <li>All main pages:</li>
 <ul>
   <li>Responsive navigation menu on the top of the page to be able to navigate to the three main pages.
 The links to the pages are placed on the right side of the navigation bar, to the left a logo with the project name is placed.</li>